igaboc/digital_pt/README.md

 ## Steps to run this program
 1. You must have ruby installed on your system.
 1. Download a copy of this repo to your computer.
-1. In a terminal, `cd` to the directory containing the file named pt.rb
+1. In a terminal, `cd` to the directory containing the file named digitalpt.rb
-1. Run `ruby pt.rb`
+1. Run `ruby digitalpt.rb`
 1. Create a new user following the prompts
 1. Login with the credentials you just made and workout!